SallyH3/Reactivator/README.md

 ## Abstract:

-I created an app for users to utilize as a study tool for React.js.
+As a solo project, I created an app for users to utilize as a study tool for React.js.
 It solves the problem of users needing some extra practice with the fundamentals of React including testing questions.

 ## Setup: